PawanRamaMali/Git/README.md

 # Git

+## What is Git?

+* Version control system
+* Many developers can collaborate on a single project
+* Collection of commands  <—- to generic
+* Global  Information Tracker
+* Open source distributed version
+* Decentralized VCS
+* Revisions
+* Software for tracking changes.
+* We can rollback changes

+## What is GitHub?

+* Platform to upload the project
+* Global repository to upload or download project?
+* What is project?
+  * Collection of code
+* Social media for coders.
+* It is LIKE a cloud storage!
+   Google Drive
+   One Drive
+   Dropbox
+   Google Photos
+* You can store your files here.

+Optimized for managing your software codes and projects.

+It can provide better support for your codes

+Syntax highlighting

 ## Seven rules of a great Git commit message

 * Separate subject from body with a blank line